otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-android-overview.md

 <img src="../resources/img/03-android-overview/android-studio-activity-ui.JPG" width="275" height="400" />

 - Why is the `View` text attribute highlighted orange?
-- How do we fix this?
+- How do you fix this?
 - Also, the `Views` have hardcoded integer values for some of their attributes.
 How do fix this as well?

 ### Set a Start Destination

 Every application needs a start destination.
-In our case, it will be `LoginFragment`, but we could also start with a splash screen.
-We also need to consider the fact that we will be navigate to and from different screens.
-How do we do this?
-We need to create a new resource directory called **navigation**.
+In our case, it will be `LoginFragment`, but you could also start with a splash screen.
+You also need to consider the fact that you will be navigate to and from different screens.
+How do you do this?
+You need to create a new resource directory called **navigation**.
 To do this, right-click on **res > New > Android Resource Directory**.
 You will be presented with a popup window.
-We are only concerned with the **Resource type** field.
+You are only concerned with the **Resource type** field.
 Set this field to **navigation**, then click the **OK** button.
 In the **navigation** directory, create a new **Navigation Resource File** called `mobile_navigation.xml`.
-We are going to use this file to centralise all possible paths that a user can take through our application.
+You are going to use this file to centralise all possible paths that a user can take through our application.
 In `mobile_navigation.xml`, add the following code:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>